 Refund your ticket

-What to do if you decide not to travel
+What to do if you can’t travel due to COVID-19

 How to apply for a refund

 To claim a refund you will need to return your unused ticket to the place you bought it from.
 Please be aware that we are not able to process refunds over the phone.

 - If you bought your ticket on our website or app: If you have not yet printed/collected a paper ticket you should Log into your online account and follow the instructions on the 'My account' screen.
 If you are unable to cancel your booking this way you may request a refund by emailing our team at [email protected]

 If you have chosen to have your ticket(s) sent to you by post, or if you have collected your ticket(s) from a station, please send an email to [email protected] This must include a photograph of the tickets (for this journey only) cut in half, as well as your booking reference number.

 - At our station (from a ticket office or machine): We understand that you're most likely unable to return your ticket to the station to obtain a refund.
 Instead, please email us at [email protected] with a photograph or scan of your unused ticket, cut in half with Covid19 written across in ink.
 Be sure to avoid writing over the price of the ticket.
 Please include a contact number should we need to get in touch.
 This will then be sent to the ticket office on your behalf who will process this for you.
 Due to the high level of requests we are currently processing, this make take up to 56 days to show on your account.